 The business has helped thousands of people break a sweat.
 And, perhaps more importantly, it’s helped dozens of formerly incarcerated people break the cycle of poverty and re-incarceration.

 Coss Marte catches up with a friend outside the Chinese Hispanic Grocery on the Lower East Side.
 At the height of his drug business, Marte would sell drugs on this same corner.
 Today, he can be spotted working out in the park across the street.

 Few things on the Lower East Side are the same as they were when Marte was a kid.
 And that includes the former Chevrah Kadisha Anshei Sochetchov Synagogue, whose second floor is now the location of ConBody.

 The workout routines use the same kind of bodyweight exercises Marte did in his cell while incarcerated.
 When Marte arrived in prison, doctors told him his blood pressure and cholesterol were out of control and that he was likely to have a fatal heart attack within five years.
 But Marte didn’t plan to die in prison.

 “That motivated me to start working out in my cell and in the prison yard, and eventually I lost 70 pounds in six months by consistently running, working out,” Marte said.

 His fitness routine and progress caught the attention of other inmates.
-So he started training them, and helped 20 inmates lose more than a thousand pounds collectively.
-But it wasn’t until he was sent to solitary confinement after an altercation with an officer that he came up with a plan to make fitness his new career.
+So he started training them, and helped 20 inmates lose more than a thousand pounds as a group.
+After he was sent to solitary confinement due to an altercation with an officer, he came up with a plan to make fitness his new career.